nicoandra/hhc2018/objectives/4_data_repo_analysis.md

 # Data repo analysis
+> Retrieve the encrypted ZIP file from the North Pole Git repository.
+What is the password to open this file?
+For hints on achieving this objective, please visit Wunorse Openslae and help him with Stall Mucking Report Cranberry Pi terminal challenge.

 There is a ZIP file to find.
 1. Git clone the repo: `git clone https://git.kringlecastle.com/Upatree/santas_castle_automation`
 2. Run `find . -name "*.zip"` to find `./schematics/ventilation_diagram.zip`